Arrival in Auckland, New Zealand

 FEBRUARY 2019

-On a sunny day in February 2019, we left our home town of Langebaan (near Cape Town) in South Africa for our longest flight yet – across the Indian Ocean via Sydney, Australia to land in Auckland, New Zealand just after midnight (and almost 24 hours later).
-We decided to pay extra for premium seats on Qantas Airlines.
-For such a long flight, one would like to sit a little more comfortably.
+On a sunny day in February 2019, we departed from our hometown Langebaan (near Cape Town) in South Africa for our longest flight yet.
+We would fly over the Indian Ocean via Sydney, Australia to arrive in Auckland, New Zealand just after midnight (almost 24 hours later).
+The decision to pay extra for premium seats on Qantas Airlines was worth it, because for such a long flight, you definitely want to sit a bit more comfortably.

-It will also be our longest visit to a new country.
-We planned to be in New Zealand for at least 3 to 4 months.
-It’s expensive to fly all the way there (and, we’d also find out later, it’s expensive just to be there), so we might as well have made it worth it.
+This will also be our longest visit to a new country.
+Our plan was to be in New Zealand for at least 3 to 4 months.
+It is expensive to fly all the way there (and, as we would later find out, it is expensive just to be there), so we might as well make it worth it.

-Cheers on our first visit to New Zealand in mid-air, it’s my favourite dish Bobotie
+Cheers in mid-air to our first visit to New Zealand – my favourite dish, Bobotie

 Arrival in Auckland, New Zealand

-Good friends of ours in South Africa contacted their family in New Zealand to inform them about our planned visit to New Zealand.
-Our new friends in New Zealand then kindly suggested that we could stay with them until we sorted out our accommodation and other important matters.
-What a kind gesture from people we didn’t even know!
+In South Africa, good friends of ours informed their family in New Zealand about our planned visit.
+Our new friends in New Zealand kindly suggested that we stay with them until we had sorted out our accommodation and other important matters.
+What a friendly gesture from people we didn’t even know.

-They picked us up at Auckland Airport (just after midnight), after which we then went to their house in Gulf Harbour – about an hour’s drive.
-Very kind of people that we didn’t even know then.
+They picked us up at Auckland Airport (just after midnight), after which we took an hour-long drive to their home in Gulf Harbour.
+A gesture that we appreciated from people who, at that stage, didn’t even know us.

 Pearl baked a cake to welcome us in New Zealand – “welcome home”

-Welcoming gifts in our bedroom (there’s even hay fever tablets)
+Welcoming gifts in our bedroom (with even hay fever tablets)

 We were very excited to explore New Zealand.
-When we usually arrive in a new country for the first time, we always compare the new places with towns in our home country and here in New Zealand we sometimes felt we could just as well be on the famous Garden Route (Knysna/St Francis Bay/Wilderness) in South Africa.
+When we usually arrive in a new country for the first time, we always compare the new places to towns in our home country, and here in New Zealand, we sometimes felt we could just as well have been in the famous Garden Route (Knysna/St Francis Bay/Wilderness) in South Africa.

-After a week in New Zealand, we have already visited the city of Auckland and surrounding areas.
+After a week in New Zealand, we visited the city of Auckland and surrounding areas.
 It is beautiful with so much greenery and lush vegetation.
-And best of all, one can see the beaches and sea from almost anywhere.
-For us who love the sea so much, this was a big bonus.
+And best of all, you can see the beaches and sea from almost anywhere.
+We have always loved being near the coast and really enjoyed these views.

 Auckland (as seen from the bus on the motorway/highway)